bioinformatics-ua/BioASQ/readme.md

 To see how to use both models individually check the Interaction Models notebook.

-The complete system's training and inference are based on a pipeline based architecture and the entry point is the main.py file.
+The complete system's training and inference are based on a pipeline and the entry point is the main.py file.

 Disclaimer: All code on this repository is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY